 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Chicken Kiev and salad with hard-cooked eggs and Russian dressing
+Chicken Kiev with butter lettuce salad and Russian dressing

 2 Servings, 600 Calories/Serving

 Chicken Kiev is a dish for the ages.
 There’s just somethin’ about tender, juicy chicken stuffed with fragrant herbs and baked in a golden, crispy-coated crust.

 In your bag